MystixCode/Godot4Net/README.md

 # Godot4Net

+New update comming soon.
+This current implementation is outdated because networking (MultiplayerSpawner, MultiplayerSynchronizer) in godot4 is better now.
+And im removing the state Dictionaries and make everything more like standard approach.

 This is a godot 4 project implementing dedicated multiplayer networking. \
 Server and client are separated into two projects and its 3D thirdperson.